toolsforexperiments/labcore/docs/instruments/instrumentmonitoring.md

 ```

-As usual, we declare an instrument for the fridge.
-For the driver, use the following from labcore if using an Oxford Fridge:
+As usual, we declare an qCoDeS instrument.
+In this case we are using an Oxford Triton Dilution Refrigerator.
+The driver for this instrument is in labcore:

 ```
 labcore.instruments.qcodes_drivers.Oxford.triton.OxfordTriton
 ```

+In general, one can find a community-made driver (if it exists), or create one.

-`address`: fill out the field with the IPv4 address of the fridge computer (on the same network as the computer you are running the instrumentserver on)
+`address`: fill out the field with the IPv4 address of the instrument (on the same network as the computer you are running the instrumentserver on)

 `init`: there are two items that must be filled out:

-`port`: From the manual of the fridge being used, provide the port on the fridge computer to communicate with.
+`port`: From the manual of the instrument being used, provide the port to communicate with.
 (For Oxford Triton, this port is `33576`).

-`temp_channel_mapping`: Create a dictionary containing the mapping between name and temperature channel for each channel you would like a named parameter for.
-In the provided config, 7 Temperature Channels are used to create named parameters.
-Channels can be found on the Lakeshore thermometry dialog on the fridge computer.

 `pollingRate`: provide a dictionary for how often to poll each parameter given.
 For each parameter that you wish to fetch data for, add it as a new line in the dictionary, followed by the interval (in seconds) to fetch it.

 `networking`: For the dashboard, only one field is required, `externalBroadcast`.
 Locate the IPv4 address of the computer you are running the instrumentserver on for the internet network you wish to broadcast the data to.
 Include the port to broadcast to as well.

+Specific to Oxford Triton (from the driver):
+`temp_channel_mapping`: Create a dictionary containing the mapping between name and temperature channel for each channel you would like a named parameter for.
+In the provided config, 7 Temperature Channels are used to create named parameters.
+Channels can be found on the Lakeshore thermometry dialog on the fridge computer.

 ### Starting the Instrument Server